kasper-piskorski/docs/pages/documentation/3-core-api/simple-schema-definition.md

 ### Relation and Role Types

 The greatest advantage of a graph database is the expressiveness of the relationships between data.
-With MindmapsDB we can control how our data relates to each other.
+With Grakn we can control how our data relates to each other.

 For example how can we say that Patrick Stewart starred in Star Trek Nemesis?
 To be able to do so we must first allow such behaviour between our types.